-At Mungindi (lower catchment), 260 mm of rainfall was recorded in the reporting period (Table 2).
+At Mungindi (lower catchment), 410 mm of rainfall was recorded in the reporting period (Table 2).
 Comparatively this volume of rainfall is:

-- 55% of the long term historical median rainfall for this location - 26% of the highest rainfall on record at this location.
+- 87% of the long-term historical median rainfall for this location - 41% of the highest rainfall on record at this location.

-The majority of rainfall occurred in the spring and autumn which is contrasting to the historical median sequence of summer dominant rainfall within the catchment (Figure 3).
+The highest monthly rainfall totals occurred in February (162 mm) and March (76 mm) (Figure 3).
 Variance from median rainfall for the reporting period at Pindari Dam and Mungindi is presented in Figure 4.
 Spatially, rainfall was lower than average across the entire extent of the catchment (Figure 5 and Figure 6).